 I’m told that it is ‘none of my business’ and she won’t even go to our family GP even though I’ve begged and begged her to get help.
 She had an ear infection and wouldn’t even go in to see the doctor because she didn’t trust me not to tell him about her cutting.

 How do you make a girl that doesn’t want help, get help?
 The fact that she won’t open up to me only exacerbates my feelings of huge guilt and I’m terrified for her.
-She won’t talk to me about it and instead just blatantly continues on doing it, even though she knows how upset I am and how much I love her and would never judge her.
+She won’t talk to me about it and instead just blatantly continues on doing it, even though she knows how upset I am.
 If she’s not talking to me about it, if I can’t help her, then who?
-I’m devastated that she is doing this on her own.
+I’m am devastated that she is doing this on her own.

 I’ve let her down badly